 Take a nice walk around the park and have a little snack from one of the food trucks before hopping on the McKinney Avenue Trolley.
 These vintage trolleys are free to ride and take you on a loop through Uptown and back into the downtown Arts District.
-The Dallas Arts District is largest contiguous urban arts district in the nation, filled with world-class museums and performance halls.
+The Dallas Arts District is the largest contiguous urban arts district in the nation, filled with world-class museums and performance halls.
 General admission to the Dallas Museum of Art is free (special exhibits cost), as is the Crow Collection of Asian Art.

 Afternoon at the Grassy Knoll

-After perusing the Dallas Arts District, take a quick stroll through the Historic West End, a collection century-old brick warehouses that have been repurposed into urban residences, restaurants and shops on your way to Dealey Plaza.
+After perusing the Dallas Arts District, take a quick stroll through the Historic West End, a collection of century-old brick warehouses that have been repurposed into urban residences, restaurants and shops on your way to Dealey Plaza.

 Dealey Plaza is the most historically significant place in Dallas for one unfortunate reason — President John F. Kennedy was assassinated at this intersection in 1963.
 Today, tourists visit the infamous grassy knoll to see where this monumental event took place.
 The 6th Floor Museum beautifully recounts the people and events surrounding that day from the very same building and floor where the assassin fired his fatal shots.
 For those who are eager to learn more about the conspiracy, a 2-hour tour would be a perfect option!

 Where Dinner Usually Means Barbecue

-No trip to Dallas would be complete without a some authentic Texas barbecue.
-Head over to Pecan Lodge for brisket and jalapeno mac n’ cheese — they often sell out so you might want to call ahead to check!
-The line will be long but it is well worth the wait for some of the best smoked meats in Texas, which is to say some of the best in the world.
+No trip to Dallas would be complete without some authentic Texas barbecue.
+Head over to Pecan Lodge for brisket and jalapeno mac n’ cheese — they often sell out, so you might want to call ahead to check!
+The line will be long, but it is well worth the wait for some of the best smoked meats in Texas, which is to say some of the best in the world.
 Other great BBQ options are Off The Bone and the original Sonny Bryan’s.